-The Fund's Bylaws require, unless the Trust otherwise consents in writing, that the U.S. Federal District Courts be the sole and exclusive forum for the resolution of complaints under the Securities Act of 1933.
-This provision may limit a shareholder's ability to bring a claim in a different forum and may result in increased shareholder costs in pursuing such a claim.
+The Trust's Bylaws designate Delaware courts as the sole and exclusive forum for certain claims against or related to the Trust, a trustee, an officer, or other employee of the Trust, provided that, unless the Trust otherwise consents in writing, the U.S. Federal District Courts be the sole and exclusive forum for the resolution of complaints under the Securities Act of 1933 or the 1940 Act.
+These provisions may limit a shareholder's ability to bring a claim in a different forum and may result in increased shareholder costs in pursuing such a claim.

-Vanguard Fund Inception Date Newspaper Abbreviation Vanguard Fund Number CUSIP Number Vanguard Total International Stock Index Fund Admiral Shares 11/29/2010 TotIntlAdmldx 569 921909818
+Vanguard Fund Inception Date Newspaper Abbreviation Vanguard Fund Number CUSIP Number Vanguard Total International Stock Index Fund Admiral Shares 11/29/2010 TotIntlAdmIdx 569 921909818 CGS identifiers have been provide ed by CUSIP G lobal Services. m anaged on behalf of the

-CGS identifiers have been provided by CUSIP Global Services, managed on behalf of the American Bankers Association by Standard & Poor's Financial Services, LLC, and are not for use or dissemination in a manner that would serve as a substitute for any CUSIP service.
-The CUSIP Database, © 2024 American Bankers Association.
+CGS identifiers have been provided by CUSIP Global Services, managed on behalf of the American Bankers Association by FactSet Research Systems Inc., and are not for use or dissemination in a manner that would serve as a substitute for any CUSIP service.
+The CUSIP Database, © 2025 American Bankers Association.
 "CUSIP" is a registered trademark of the American Bankers Association.

 London Stock Exchange Group companies include FTSE International Limited ("FTSE"), Frank Russell Company ("Russell"), MTS Next Limited ("MTS"), and FTSE TMX Global Debt Capital Markets Inc. ("FTSE TMX").
 All rights reserved.
-"FTSE", "Russell®", "MTS®", "FTSE TMX" and "FTSE Russell" and other service marks and trademarks related to the FTSE or Russell indexes are trademarks of the London Stock Exchange Group companies and are used by FTSE, MTS, FTSE TMX and Russell under license.
+"FTSE[®]", "Russell[®]", "MTS[®]", "FTSE TMX[®]" and "FTSE Russell" and other service marks and trademarks related to the FTSE or Russell indexes are trademarks of the London Stock Exchange Group companies and are used by FTSE, MTS, FTSE TMX and Russell under license.
 All information is provided for information purposes only.
 Every effort is made to ensure that all information given in this publication is accurate, but no responsibility or liability can be accepted by the London Stock Exchange Group companies nor its licensors for any errors or for any loss from use of this publication.
 Neither the London Stock Exchange Group companies nor any of their licensors make any claim, prediction, warranty or representation whatsoever, expressly or impliedly, either as to the results to be obtained from the use of the Indices or the fitness or suitability of the Indices for any particular purpose to which they might be put.
 The London Stock Exchange Group companies do not provide investment advice and nothing in this document should be taken as constituting financial or investment advice.
 The London Stock Exchange Group companies make no representation regarding the advisability of investing in any asset.
 A decision to invest in any such asset should not be made in reliance on any information herein.
 Indexes cannot be invested in directly.
 Inclusion of an asset in an index is not a recommendation to buy, sell or hold that asset.
 The general information contained in this publication should not be acted upon without obtaining specific legal, tax, and investment advice from a licensed professional.
 No part of this information may be reproduced, stored in a retrieval system or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without prior written permission of the London Stock Exchange Group companies.
 Distribution of the London Stock Exchange Group companies' index values and the use of their indexes to create financial products require a license with FTSE, FTSE TMX, MTS and/or Russell and/or its licensors.